albedozero/squishbox/README.md

 - Wifi Status - report the current IP address

 ## Configuration
 The *config_squishbox.yaml* is written in the [YAML](http://www.yaml.org/spec/1.2/spec.html) format and specifies things such as patch/effect settings, soundfont locations, and MIDI routing.
-The file should be structured like so:
+The included file can be extensively modified to use different soundfonts and produce different patches and behavior.
+The expected structure of the file is:

 - *settings* - a dictionary of global program settings
   - *sfdirs* (required) - sequence of paths to search for soundfonts used in patches